ramya-dp-12/Tableau-Projects/Superstore Analysis/README.md

   - Customer acquisition over time

 ## Project Conclusion
 The Sales Data Exploration and Dashboard project has provided invaluable insights into sales performance through meticulous data analysis and visualization.
-By leveraging SQL queries and Tableau's visualization capabilities, the project distilled complex sales datasets into actionable insights accessible to a broad audience.
+By leveraging Tableau's visualization capabilities, the project distilled complex sales datasets into actionable insights accessible to a broad audience.
 The interactive Tableau dashboard serves as a centralized platform for tracking key metrics and empowering stakeholders to make informed decisions.
 Moving forward, these insights will continue to inform business strategies and shape sales planning, highlighting the project's lasting impact on data-driven decision-making in the business world.

 ## Recommendations and Future Work
 - Continuously update the dashboard with the latest sales data.